 Meaningful uncertainty remains regarding the estimates and the nature and extent of the losses from catastrophe events, driven by the magnitude and recent nature of each event, the geographic areas impacted by the events, relatively limited claims data received to date, the contingent nature of business interruption and other exposures, potential uncertainties relating to reinsurance recoveries and other factors inherent in loss estimation, among other things.

-The financial data below provides additional information detailing the net negative impact on our consolidated financial statements in the first quarter of 2021 of the major winter storms in February 2021 which caused widespread damage in the U.S., predominantly in Texas, and are referred to herein as "Winter Storm Uri."
+The financial data below provides additional information detailing the net negative impact on our consolidated financial statements in the third quarter of 2021 from the Q3 2021 Weather-Related Large Losses.